Body

 Pay Tuition

-Pay tuition as early as possible to keep your classes and avoid being dropped for non-payment.
 Learn more about tuition payment deadlines.
-Students who applied for Financial Aid can check their award status and disbursement details with the Financial Aid office or online.
+Check your financial award status and disbursement details with the Financial Aid office or online.

-Pro Tip: If you still have your ID card from the last time you attended SCC, simply visit the ID center to get it re-activated!
-Unfortunately, if you lost your old ID card, you may need to pay $30 for a replacement.
+Pro Tip: If you still have your ID card from the last time you attended Central, simply visit the ID center to get it re-activated.

 Congratulations!
 You are now re-enrolled at Seattle Central.